worldpeaceenginelabs/METAVERSE-SEED/README.md

 ### Imagine combining crowd engineering and petitioning with crowdfunding.
 Envision decentralized allocation of homes, schools, jobs, medical services, transport, food, goods, and services.
 Goodbye governments, corporations, employers, and landlords.
 ### And don't forget ChatGPT, evolving rapidly to become your all-day digital assistant with coming access to your display and the Cloud Atlas API.
 <br>

-# Running prototype

-Open this app on another tab: They sync!<br>
-Open this on your mobile and desktop: They sync!<br>
-Call all your friends and tell them to open this web-app in their browser: Guess what?
-They sync!!!<br><br>

-With Cloud Atlas, users can create searchable pins and indexes on the map with a simple click or touch, without worrying about back-ends or programming.
-Cloud Atlas scales automatically with it's user devices!

-A pin can represent everything: posts, profiles, links, streams, apps, games, your non-profit business, your business - you name it - Literally!
-For displays, AR, and VR out of the box!

 # Highly Adaptable